 - Orange juice concentrate.
 This is probably the closest thing you’re going to get to actual OJ.
 Just remember to add water back into the concentrate, or it might change the texture of the resulting dish.

 - Orange extract.
-This will probably give you the second most accurate flavor profile, as orange extract is usually made form actual oranges.
+This will probably give you the second most accurate flavor profile, as orange extract is usually made from actual oranges.
 If you’re using orange extract, you may need to add a little more water or other liquid to make up for the missing juice.

 - Orange zest.
 This may give a more accurate flavor, like the extract, but zest tends to have a much stronger flavor than juice and sometimes even extracts.
 Start adding it a little bit at a time and taste test as you go along.
 As with the other non-juice suggestions, you may need to add water or other liquids to keep the consistency correct.